 - Set up a savings account for next year’s holiday season.
 Use the amount spent this year as a guide to starting budgeting for next year.
 This can help you save money and stress.

 While this may seem like a lot, these tips can be used throughout the year to keep you safe.
 And if all else fails, follow the “three-Mariah” rule—when you hear Mariah Carey’s “All I Want for Christmas is You” for the third time in one day, it’s time to give yourself and your wallet a break.

 About Brandon Oldham

-Brandon is our Norwalk Branch Manager.
-From mentoring students in the local school system to serving as co-chairman of the Norwalk Emerging Leaders and Entrepreneurs group, his dedication to the community is untiring.
+Brandon previously served as our Norwalk Branch Manager.
+From mentoring students in the local school system to serving as co-chairman of the Norwalk Emerging Leaders and Entrepreneurs group, his dedication to the community was untiring.
 This father of twins enjoys spending time with his family and friends as well as traveling, boating, and playing basketball.